loopbackio/loopback.io/pages/en/lb3/Defining-middleware.md

 };
 ```

-This middleware tells the server to display the time it takes to process the incoming HTTP request on all application routes.
+This middleware function tells the server to display the time it takes to process the incoming HTTP request on all application routes.

 You can see this middleware in action in using the basic LoopBack application from Getting started with LoopBack (or any standard LoopBack application):